Rhodium plating is used to increase the

 Couples too, need to decide if they want to deal with the added expense and time it will take to continually re-plate rings throughout a lifetime.
-Sometimes, alternatives to rhodium plate can be a much better option - and one that with time will cost less than annual re-plating.
+Sometimes, alternatives to rhodium plate can be a much better option - and one that with time will cost less than re-plating with time.

 What is Rhodium?